What do I need to know before buying an embroidery machine?

 Instead of selling the machine you outgrow, you may decide to keep it as a backup, assuming you have the space for a small fleet of embroidery machines.

-So, do you still want to buy an embroidery machine?
+So, do I still want to buy an embroidery machine?

 Want to remember this?
 Save “10 facts you should know before you buy an embroidery machine” on your favorite Pinterest board